translate/l10n-guide/docs/guide/preparing_files_for_wordfast.rst

 - Press :kbd:`Ctrl+S` to save, and exit the macro writer

 The macro is now added to normal.dot, and can be used for any document that is opened in MS Word.
-Incidently, the above macro does exactly what we did in the advanced find/replace operation above.
+Incidentally, the above macro does exactly what we did in the advanced find/replace operation above.

 .. _../pages/guide/preparing_files_for_wordfast#adding_a_macro_from_an_existing_document: